Yebin-Bae/Youtube-Channel-Analysis/README.md

 # Metadata Description
+The very first metadata is an Excel file which was exported from Youtube.
+Metadata was transformed into .db format, enabling performance analysis in DB Browser.

 - ContentID: A unique identifier assigned to each Youtube video
 - Title: The name of the video
 - Genre: The type or category of the video content (e.g., flat life, nz vlog, kr vlog, travel)